pervognsen/bitwise/FAQ.md

 FPGA boards, you wouldn't want to use them directly very often during development.
-That said, if after progressing through the hardware design track you decide to spend some money to be able to test your code on a real FPGA, we are targeting an entry-level board with a price around $100 and higher-end board for the serious enthusiast with a price around $400.
+That said, if after progressing through the hardware design track you decide to spend some money to be able to test your code on a real FPGA, we are targeting an entry-level board with a price around $100 and a higher-end board for the serious enthusiast with a price around $400.
 But it must be strongly emphasized that this is not required.
 More information on the recommended boards will be available once we progress through the hardware design track.